omsf/OMSF/content/about/legal/index.md

 For any correspondence, please use the following address:

-Open Molecular Software Foundation <br>
+**Open Molecular Software Foundation**
-417 Mace Blvd., Suite J110, Davis, CA 95618
+417 Mace Blvd., Suite J110

-If you need a physical location address, please use:
+Davis, CA 95618

-Open Molecular Software Foundation
+If you need our physical address, please use:

-200 B Street, Suite F <br>
+**Open Molecular Software Foundation**
-Davis, CA 95616 <br>
+200 B Street, Suite F
-USA
+Davis, CA 95616